hues-platform/cesar-p-core/docs/source/public/features/construction-and-operation.rst

 - initialization method (__init__) having identical parameters as cesarp.graphdb_access.GraphDBArchetypicalConstructionFactory.GraphDBArchetypicalConstructionFactory
 - satisfy protocol definition cesarp.construction.construction_protocols.ArchetypicalConstructionFactoryProtocol
 - make sure your class is in the PYTHONPATH, e.g. in the same folder as your main script is (make sure to change to that directory when calling the script)

-Note: a custom Factory in the scope of IDF based constructional Archetype is not possible.
-IDF based construction package is deprecated and will be removed in a future version of CESAR-P.